 Obesity treatment naturally can be done with the help of listed preventive measures and lifestyle changes such as:

-- Exercise regularly- You need to get few hours daily of physical activity a week to prevent the weight gain.
+- Exercise regularly- You need to get a few hours daily of physical activity a week to prevent weight gain.

-- Follow a healthy-eating plan- A low-calorie, nutrient-rich foods, such as fruits, vegetables and whole grains should be included in diet.
+- Follow a healthy-eating plan- A low-calorie, nutrient-rich foods, such as fruits, vegetables, and whole grains should be included in the diet.